dyte-submissions/dyte-vit-2022-Avinash-Ashokar/README.md

 ## Credits

 - Thanks for this activity.
 It was fun.
 - And Hats off to the person who wrote that notion instruction.
 It was really creative.
-Please give them a hike.
+Please give them a raise.
 - I must finally thank stackoverflow, for helping me when I am stuck.